Lego Indiana Jones: The Original Adventures: Development

-Shawn Storc of LucasArts said their biggest obstacle during the development was aligning the gameplay and its character mechanics with the films, and only focused on replicating the first three films.
+Shawn Storc of LucasArts said their biggest obstacle during the development was aligning the gameplay and its character mechanics with the films, only focusing on replicating the first three films.
 Scholars noted that the game is an adaptation of the Lego toy set characters.
 After their debut, Traveller's Tales announced that they would remove mentions of Nazism from Lego Indiana Jones, citing the fact that Lego replaced Nazi characters with similar "genocidal, occultist, trenchcoat-wearing master-race" characters.
 Burton expressed the belief that "[the studio] doesn't want to change the game so much that we lose the audience".
 Traveller's Tales also sought to make the game more family-friendly, considering that children were the target group for Lego video games.
 Ricks said that the developers discussed whether to include the German Iron Cross.
 Traveller's Tales improved the second player character mechanics and introduced special abilities that any player character could obtain, in contrast to Lego Star Wars games, where a character's ability could only be possessed by a single character.
 Another addition to the Lego Indiana Jones is the character's fear effect system, which Ricks regarded as a handy utility that emphasises the use of the second player character's powers when the main player is in danger.
 Storc saw the characters in Lego Indiana Jones as more athletic than in their prior Lego titles.

 In February 2008, LucasArts announced that up to four players would be able to play in co-op mode on consoles; this later turned out to be a miscommunication.
 LucasArts then clarified that while up to four characters could appear on screen, only two at a time could be player-controlled.
 Lego Indiana Joness soundtrack is a mix of John Williams compositions featured in the films and a custom soundtrack inspired by them.
 The game also incorporated music from The Adventures of Young Indiana Jones television series.
 Skywalker Sound, a division of Lucasfilm, assisted with game's sound effects and voice acting.